Russian Cycling Federation

 After the 2022 Russian invasion of Ukraine, the UCI forbade Russian teams from competing in international events.
 It also stripped Russia of scheduled events.
 The UEC announced that Russian officials will not be able to officiate at any UEC event, or attend or take part in any UEC meeting, committee, or forum.

+In November 2023, former Federation cyclist Mikhail Iakovlev received clearance from the International Olympic Committee to represent Israel at the 2024 Summer Olympics.
+The coach of the Russian national track cycling team Sergey Kovpanets said that "It is a shame that we lose such a talented rider like Mikhail."